A nightmare is a bad dream that brings out strong feelings of fear, terror, distress, or anxiety.

 Contact your health care provider if:

-Your health care provider will examine you and ask you questions.
+Your health care provider will examine you and ask questions about the nightmares you are having.
 Next steps may include:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.